kurgm/kage-engine/README.md

 [![npm badge](https://img.shields.io/npm/v/@kurgm/kage-engine)](https://www.npmjs.com/package/@kurgm/kage-engine)

-[KAGE/engine](http://kamichi.jp/engine.html) (Kanji-glyph Automatic Generating Engine) is a set of scripts that can render kanji glyphs described in KAGE format.
+KAGE/engine (Kanji-glyph Automatic Generating Engine) is a set of scripts that can render kanji glyphs described in KAGE format.
-It is a part of [KAGE system](http://kamichi.jp/kage.html) which also includes a glyph design editor, a TrueType font generator, etc.
+It is a part of KAGE system, which also includes a glyph design editor, a TrueType font generator, etc.

 くろごま（[利用者:twe](https://glyphwiki.org/wiki/User:twe)）が改変したKAGEエンジンです。
 This repository contains KAGE engine modified by @kurgm (a.k.a.
 [User:twe](https://glyphwiki.org/wiki/User:twe)).